Will.i.am's i.am+ buys home hub manufacturer Wink

 It hasn't been confirmed how much i.am+ paid for Wink.

-From the wacky foto.sosho camera case to the critically-paned Puls and Dial smartwatches, Will.i.am's startup has so far been notable for its non-starters.
+From the wacky foto.sosho camera case to the critically panned Puls and Dial smartwatches, Will.i.am's startup has so far been notable for its nonstarters.
 Perhaps this move into the smart home automation market will, to borrow a phrase, get it started.

 Discuss: Will.i.am's i.am+ buys home hub manufacturer...